Afghanistan: Civilians fear for their lives amid Taliban advances | DW | 09.08.2021

 The Taliban took control of the northern provincial capital of Kunduz over the weekend as they continue their attacks on Afghan forces.
 They have also seized two other provincial capitals — Sar-e-Pul and Taleqan — whereas the fighting is ongoing in Lashkar Gah, Herat and Kandahar.

-Taliban battlefield gains come amid the withdrawal of NATO forces, which has left President Ashraf Ghani's government in a vulnerable position to thwart the insurgents' assaults.
+Taliban battlefield gains come amid the withdrawal of NATO forces, which has left President Ashraf Ghani's government in a vulnerable position amid the insurgents' assaults.

 There are reports of heavy civilian casualties in several cities that are currently being targeted by the Taliban.